remix-run/remix/docs/guides/styling.md

 npm add -D sass
 ```

-2. Add an npm script to your `package.json`'s `script` section' that uses the installed tool to generate CSS files.
+2. Add an npm script to your `package.json`'s `scripts` section that uses the installed tool to generate CSS files.

 ```json filename=package.json
 {